SmingHub/Sming/Sming/Libraries/LiquidCrystal/README.md

 its performance is almost 5 times faster and fully extendable if need be.

-It supports most ``Hitachi HD44780`` based LCDs, or compatible, connected to any project using: 4, 8 wire parallel interface, I2C IO port expander (native I2C and bit bang) and Shift Regiter.
+It supports most ``Hitachi HD44780`` based LCDs, or compatible, connected to any project using: 4, 8 wire parallel interface, I2C IO port expander (native I2C and bit bang) and Shift Register.

 It currently supports 4 types of connections: